peak-gao/code-notes/React/react-notes-mini-1.md

 **Examples**

-*TODO: Add example of using setState(), using this.state to read state, and other examples*
+*TODO: Add example of using setState(), using this.state to access state, and other examples*

 # Props
  - React uses a “top-down” or “unidirectional” data flow.
 This is done by passing props to child components